neoclide/coc-highlight/Readme.md

 **Q:** Why color highlight is not shown on my vim?

-**A:** Enable verbose output by `"highlight.trace": "verbose"` in configuration file.
-Checkout the output by `:CocCommand workspace.showOutput highlight`
+**A:** For terminal vim, you have to enable 24-bit RGB color by `set termguicolors` and make sure your terminal support true colors.
+To make sure the highlight is not disabled, enable verbose output by `"highlight.trace": "verbose"` in configuration file and checkout the output by `:CocCommand workspace.showOutput highlight`.

 **Q:** How to change highlight of the current symbol.